Oscar Mogollon: Career

 Mogollón held important positions within the Ministry of National Education (Colombia), and kept developing methodologic strategies to improve quality of education.
 Having been a teacher himself, Oscar knew that a successful school required successful teachers, so he formed a work force of competent teachers able to attend the diverse problems of the rural school.
 He also created teacher´s circles, where teachers helped other teachers build their knowledge and where everyone shared their thoughts.
 He found new ways to keep track of the teachers work, he encouraged the visits of inspectors and technical support, but not to control the teachers, but to support them in their work, he called this "acompañamiento pedagogico" or educational support.
 With this idea, the teachers in the most remote geographical areas started to feel the need of networking with the outside world, to be able to share their doubts and get some feedback on their work.
 He also motivated guided teacher internships, in which the teachers were able to see examples of how other schools solved the same problems.
 This was also an opportunity to generate new ways of teaching and learning.

-Later while working for AED (non-profit) as international Consultant for education in Guatemala, Nicaragua, Perú, Equatorial Guinea, he applied his experiences in Colombia and adapted the Colombian model to the needs, aspirations, contexts and interest of each country.
+Later while working for AED (non-profit) as international Consultant for education in Guatemala, Nicaragua, Peru, Equatorial Guinea, he applied his experiences in Colombia and adapted the Colombian model to the needs, aspirations, contexts and interest of each country.
 The governments of many countries gave several awards to Mogollón for his successful efforts in improving the quality of education of the poorest areas.